TimeLighting: Guided Exploration of 2D Temporal Network Projections: Case Studies

 \section{Case Studies}

-In this section, we discuss two case studies on a real temporal network.
+In this section, we discuss two case studies on two real temporal networks.
 We show how insights can be extracted from the data using \sys and how the design tasks are achieved and supported with guidance.
+We build our case studies on the \textit{Rugby}~\cite{pro12} and \textit{Reality Mining}~\cite{realitymining} datasets and are described in the following.